Top 10 Best Road Trip Destinations in Luzon

 Tagaytay – Cool Breezes and Volcano Views

 Just 1.5 to 2 hours south of Metro Manila, Tagaytay remains one of the most popular and accessible road trip destinations in Luzon.
+Tagaytay offers views of Taal Volcano and is a popular destination for its cooler climate and various cafes and restaurants.
 Its cool mountain air, scenic ridge-top views, and cozy dining spots make it a favorite for families, couples, and solo travelers alike.
+After a casual food crawl with a view, visitors can enjoy delicious food in Tagaytay’s many restaurants and cafes, making the city a must-visit for food lovers.

 Top Attractions: